JaySuter/prog2/README.md

 # prog2

-## Meine Projekt-Idee: ToDo-Liste "What's on your Mind?"
+## ToDo-Liste "What's on your Mind?"

 ### Ausgangslage